yuantuo666/CSC3170/README.md

 ## Target

-Different from previous course, more focus on what is inside the **DBMS**.
+Different from the previous course, there is more focus on what is inside the **DBMS**.

 ## Contents